CreggLab/CreggLab.github.io/recruitment/index.md

 # {% include icon.html icon="fa-solid fa-users" %}How to Join Our Team

-The Cregg Lab opens July 1st, 2024 in the Departments of Neuroscience & Neurology at University of Wisconsin-Madison.
+The Cregg Lab recently opened in the Departments of Neuroscience & Neurology at University of Wisconsin-Madison.
 We are actively seeking talented individuals at all career levels.
 See below for more details on available openings, and feel free to reach out directly:

 {%
   include button.html